Azure/fleet/docs/troubleshooting/clusterResourcePlacementRolloutStarted.md

 # How can I debug when my CRP status is ClusterResourcePlacementRolloutStarted condition status is set to false?

-The `ClusterResourcePlacementRolloutStarted` condition status is set to `false` under the following circumstances: the selected resources have not been rolled out in all scheduled clusters yet.
+When using the `ClusterResourcePlacement` API object in Azure Kubernetes Fleet Manager to propagate resources, the selected resources aren't rolled out in all scheduled clusters and the `ClusterResourcePlacementRolloutStarted` condition status shows as `False`.
-> Note: In addition, it may be helpful to look into the logs for the [rollout controller](https://github.com/Azure/fleet/blob/main/pkg/controllers/rollout/controller.go) to get more information on why the rollout did not start.
+> Note: To get more information about why the rollout doesn't start, you can check the [rollout controller](https://github.com/Azure/fleet/blob/main/pkg/controllers/rollout/controller.go) to get more information on why the rollout did not start.

 ## Common scenarios:
+Instances where this condition may arise:

-- The CRP rollout strategy is blocked due to the `rollingUpdate` configuration being too strict.
+- The Cluster Resource Placement rollout strategy is blocked because the `RollingUpdate` configuration is too strict.

-### Investigation Steps:
+### Troubleshooting Steps:

-- In the `ClusterResourcePlacement` status section, examine the `placementStatuses` to identify clusters with the `RolloutStarted` status set to `false`.
+1. In the `ClusterResourcePlacement` status section, check the `placementStatuses` to identify clusters with the `RolloutStarted` status set to `False`.
-- Locate the corresponding `ClusterResourceBinding` for the identified cluster.
-Please check this [section](#how-to-find-the-latest-clusterresourcebinding-resource) to learn how to get the latest `ClusterResourceBinding`.
+2. Locate the corresponding `ClusterResourceBinding` for the identified cluster.
+For more information, see [How can I find the latest ClusterResourceBinding resource?](README.md#how-can-i-find-the-latest-clusterresourcebinding-resource).
 This resource should indicate the status of the `Work` whether it was created or updated.
-- A common scenario leading to this issue is the user input for the `rollingUpdate` configuration being too strict.
-Verify the values for `maxUnavailable` and `maxSurge` to ensure they align with your expectations.
+3. Verify the values of `maxUnavailable` and `maxSurge` to ensure they align with your expectations.

-### Example Scenario:
+### Case Study:

-In the following example, an attempt is made to propagate a namespace to three member clusters.
-However, during the initial creation of the `ClusterResourcePlacement`, the namespace doesn't exist on the hub cluster, and the fleet currently comprises two member clusters named `kind-cluster-1` and `kind-cluster-2`.
+In the following example, the `ClusterResourcePlacement` is trying to propagate a namespace to three member clusters.
+However, during the initial creation of the `ClusterResourcePlacement`, the namespace didn't exist on the hub cluster, and the fleet currently comprises two member clusters named `kind-cluster-1` and `kind-cluster-2`.

-### CRP spec:
+### ClusterResourcePlacement spec:
 ```
 spec:
   policy: